 Do Not Be Fooled by The Most Common Lie

 It is not the seed money that carries a company over into profitability.
 It is hard work and the ability to make profit that carries a company through those turbulent few years.
 It is the owner’s ability to see a problem and fix it with as little money as possible that makes a successful company.
 A good owner will offer the best possible service to clients without overstretching the company’s resources.
-The ability to go the extra mile without spending money is what gets a tech company through those first few ugly months and years.
+The ability to go the extra mile without spending money is what gets a tech company through those first few hard months and years.
 A good salesperson is worth far more than a large pot of startup money, and a focus on exploiting unique selling points is what matters.
-Bootstrap (self-funded) businesses are not the exception; they are the most common type of startup.
+Bootstrapped (self-funded) businesses are not the exception; they are the most common type of startup.

 A large chunk of seed money is not a guarantee of success.
 A large pot of seed money is usually the reason why many startup-tech businesses fail.
 A company needs to grow and adapt, and a large amount of seed money often forces a business to operate at a level it is not ready for.
 Even the purchasing of expensive equipment invariably leads to larger overheads that the company is unable to withstand.
 Some businesses “need” to start small in a garage or back office, and it is hard to start small when investors have dropped £1 million in your lap.